Akbarabad, Chalus

 Akbarabad (اكبرآباد) (Note: Also romanized as Akbarābād) is a neighborhood in the city of Hachirud in the Central District of Chalus County, Mazandaran province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, Akbarabad's population was 519 in 147 households, when it was a village in Kelarestaq-e Gharbi Rural District.
 The following census in 2011 counted 524 people in 155 households.

-After the census, the village of Hachirud merged with the villages of Abbas Kola, Akbarabad, Chakhani, Delgosha, Dujman, Emamrud, Herteh Kola, Kia Kola, Mesedeh, Mohammad Hoseynabad, Nursar, and Sang-e Vares in the establishment of the new city of Hachirud.
+In 2010, the village of Hachirud merged with the villages of Abbas Kola, Akbarabad, Chakhani, Delgosha, Dujman, Emamrud, Herteh Kola, Kia Kola, Mesedeh, Mohammad Hoseynabad, Nursar, and Sang-e Vares in the establishment of the new city of Hachirud.